IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README - Copy (3).md

 You are a WebSphere Administrator, part of a WebSphere Operations Team that is responsible for maintaining security compliance of the WebSphere estate in the enterprise.

-A typical “as-is” process for maintaining security compliance for WebSphere environments is often a very manual and time consuming process, as illustrated below:
+A typical “as-is” process for maintaining security compliance for WebSphere environments is often a very manual and time consuming process.

 ![](./lab1-media/media/image2.png)